 In spite of the dramatic changes to the landscape along and near San Pedro Creek as the result of the town's growth in the 1700s and 1800s, the configuration of the channel itself remained largely unaltered until the early 1900s.

-39Pfeiffer & Ullrich, 24-25.
+&lt;sup>39 Pfeiffer & Ullrich, 24-25.